surjikal/sublime-coffee-compile/README.md

 To install CoffeeCompile, simply use [Package Control](http://wbond.net/sublime_packages/package_control).

-You'll probably need to setup some paths in the settings file before you can use the plugin.
+You'll need to setup some paths in the settings file before you can use the plugin.
+Instructions are included in the settings file, don't worry!
 The settings file can be accessed through this menu:
 `Sublime Text > Preferences > Package Settings > CoffeeCompile > Settings - User`

 To use the plugin, highlight your CoffeeScript and hit `Ctrl+Shift+C` (or `Cmd+Shift+C` on OSX).<br>